5.3 Preparing the Collections

 - This highlights the importance of using standardised licenses, since they provide users more clarity about what they are allowed and not allowed to do. ↵

 - However, do not try to apply the rule of the shorter term for works that are in the public domain in the US due to failure of registration.
-Those works tend to be considered under copyright outside the US. ↵
+Those works tend to be considered under copyright outside the US since registration is not a condition of protection. ↵

 - Depending on the definition applicable by national copyright law. ↵